Cybersecurity in Fintech. Why Is It Important?

 Why is cybersecurity in fintech important?

 However, rapid release cycles means that fintech companies often simplify their products or skip certain features.
-As a result, fintech companies often secure their solutions only partially, omitting some security measures altogether, especially when they can’t see the added business value.
+As a result, fintech companies often secure their solutions only partially, omitting or delaying some security measures altogether, especially when they can’t see the added business value.

 This often leads to creating functional, but poorly secured products, which are likely to generate substantial security costs when these products are scaled and must be properly secured or fixed.
 As a result, dealing with fintech startups may be riskier than trusting global banks.